Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Balancing feature richness with development complexity for an MVP
 - Implementing efficient video processing within GitHub Codespaces resource constraints
 - Designing a system that's extensible for future AI service integrations
-- Managing API usage to stay within the user's existing credits
+- Managing API usage to stay within the user's existing credits (implemented caching to help with this)
 - Creating a seamless video splicing experience with easy-to-apply transitions
+- Testing the Hedra API integration with real API keys

 ## Open Questions
 - What specific transition effects should be prioritized for the initial implementation?
 - How should video assets be organized and categorized in the system?
 - What specific branding elements should be included in the intro/outro templates?
-- How should the system handle API rate limits and usage tracking?
+- How should we handle potential API rate limits and errors from the Hedra API?
 - What metrics should be used to evaluate the success of the MVP?
+- Should we implement a more robust error handling system for API failures?

+## Recent Achievements
+- Implemented the Hedra API integration with proper error handling
+- Added caching to minimize API calls and reduce costs
+- Created a user-friendly video generation form with avatar selection
+- Implemented job status checking and video preview functionality
+- Set up file upload capabilities for audio and images
+- Created a comprehensive video storage system with metadata management
+- Implemented a feature-rich video player component with custom controls
+- Added video streaming capabilities with support for seeking and quality control

 ## Notes
 - The user has existing avatars (Mike and Mira) with a futuristic, high-tech aesthetic